Nextclade datasets

 Datasets in Nextclade CLI

-Nextclade CLI implements subcommands allowing to list and to download datasets.
+Nextclade CLI comes with the dataset subcommand that can list and download.
 This functionality requires an internet connection.

 List available datasets